Arbor School Faculty and Staff 2025-2026

 Primary Teacher and Junior Science (2016-2018, 2020 - present)

-Lauren is a 2018 graduate of the Arbor Center for Teaching program, and since then has taught both long and short term as a substitute in 3rd and 4th grade Language Arts, K-8 Special Ed, and Music, to name a few.
-With a background in early childhood education (ECE) and supporting homeless youth, Lauren brings diverse experience having studied farming around the world and been staff at the US base McMurdo Station in Antarctica.
+Lauren is a 2018 graduate of the Arbor Center for Teaching program, and has since taught both long and short term as a substitute in 3rd and 4th grade Language Arts, K-8 Special Ed., and Music, to name a few.
+With a background in early childhood education (ECE), supporting homeless youth, studying farming around the world, and serving as staff at the US base McMurdo Station in Antarctica, Lauren brings diverse experience to Arbor.
 Lauren grew up in the Washington DC area in a family of folklorists and educators, and loves sharing her passion for art, music, and the natural world while teaching all subjects at Arbor.

 Linus Rollman

-Senior Teacher & Senior Team Convener (2000 - present)
+Senior Humanities Teacher, Seminar Leader, and Senior Team Convener (2000 - present)

-The study of anthropology and Reed’s rigorous and well-balanced program gave Linus a generalist’s tools for thinking about the world.
+The study of anthropology gave Linus a generalist’s tools for thinking about the world.
 He spent six years in the Intermediate classroom before moving to the Seniors.
-Having co-authored the Arbor Algebra math series, Linus currently teaches Humanities and writing with Shelly, and oversees the 8th grade Senior Project.
-A student of philosophy, the craft of writing, and the mysteries of mathematics, Linus is an enlivening force at Arbor.
+Having co-authored the Arbor Algebra math series, Linus currently teaches Humanities, Writing and Seminar, and oversees the 8th grade Senior Project.
+A student of history, music, art, the craft of writing, and the mysteries of mathematics, Linus is an enlivening force at Arbor.

 Steph Rooney

-Garden Teacher & Senior Design Assistant (2022 - present)
+Garden Teacher and Intermediate and Senior Design Assistant (2022 - present)

 Steph came to Arbor from Sunnyside Environmental School where she served as the School Garden Coordinator for 12 years.
 Now at Arbor, Steph continues to work with students to design and maintain meaningful garden landscapes while integrating the work effectively with classroom curriculum.
 Steph loves to cook with her students and to guide them in enriching garden spaces with art as she taps into her fine arts training from the Rhode Island School of Design.
 Steph also brings experience gained from working as an educator and garden manager at the Portland State University Learning Gardens Lab and as a lead instructor for OMSI at the John Day Fossil Beds National Monument.
 When Steph is not teaching, you can find her playing board games with her husband and two kids, doing yoga-dance moves, or listening to a book on tape.